-For the Mitigated Total Project model run, the broadband sound levels range from 19 to 48 dBA across all discrete receptors.
+For the Mitigated Total Project model run, the broadband sound levels range from 19 to 45 dBA across all discrete receptors.

-Zero non-participating residential receptors would be over the maximum noise limit of 45 dBA $L{eq}$ (8-hour), with the noise mitigation above applied.
+Zero non-participating residential receptors project wide and zero potential commercial structures in the Town of Venice would be over the maximum noise limit of 45 dBA L{eq} (8-hour), with the noise mitigation above applied.

-Zero participating residential receptors are over the maximum noise limit of 55 dBA $L{eq}$ (8-hour), with the noise mitigation above applied.
+Zero participating residential receptors project wide and zero potential commercial structures in the Town of Venice are over the maximum noise limit of 55 dBA L{eq} (8-hour), with the noise mitigation above applied.

-Zero non-participating residential receptors are over the maximum noise limit of 65 dB $L{eq}$ (1-hour) at 16 Hz, 31.5 Hz or 63 Hz, with the noise mitigation above applied.
+Zero non-participating residential receptors project wide and zero potential commercial structures in the Town of Venice are over the maximum noise limit of 65 dB L{eq} (1-hour) at 16 Hz, 31.5 Hz or 63 Hz, with the noise mitigation above applied.

 Table 7-16 (Unmitigated) and Table 7-17 (Mitigated) below, present the number of sensitive noise receptors that have been modeled to experience a worst-case sound level of 35 dBA or greater.
 Modeled sound levels have been rounded to the nearest integer and are presented in 1 dBA increments by receptor participation status.